 Our First Year Matters (FYM) program is specifically designed to ensure that you, in your first year at Georgia Gwinnett College, have an experience that will help you succeed in all aspects of college life.

-We offer qualified students admission into GGC Honors Programs.
-These programs offer you an integrated educational experience through enhanced opportunities in scholarship, service, leadership and creativity.
-Participants will have the opportunity to enroll in either the Honors Program or the First Year Honors Experience (FYHE).
+We offer qualified students admission into the GGC Honors Program.
+This program offers you an integrated educational experience through enhanced opportunities in scholarship, leadership, service and creativity.

 We believe student advisement is about being part of a community of friends, intellectuals, peers and mentors who are all here to help you succeed.
 That is why each and every student is assigned a personal mentor.